IlianPihlajamaa/PermutationSymmetricTensors.jl/README.md

 In the example above, by calling `extrema` on the `data` field, we avoided looping over the vast majority of the elements.

-The functions `find_degeneracy` and `find_full_indices` are useful for implementing such efficient computations on the data of the tensor.
+The functions `find_degeneracy` and `find_full_indices` are useful for implementing such efficient computations on the tensor.

 Example 1:
 ```julia

 julia> @btime findmin($a)
   78.533 ms (0 allocations: 0 bytes)